-This originally posted in Mountain Xpress on May 19, 2019 by Kay West
+This article was originally posted in Mountain Xpress on May 19, 2019 by Kay West.

 Eat.
 Play.
 Shop.
 Park.
 Sleep.
 Repeat.
 The core elements of the Asheville tourist experience bring $2 billion to local businesses each year and contribute $87.9 million in annual sales and property taxes to local government coffers, according to a 2017 study by Tourism Economics.